Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Examples and Illustrations

 \subsection{An Empirical Comparison of the Bounds: Ising Model}

 The Ising model example follows the setup in \cite{biswas2019estimating}.
 We consider a $32 \times 32$ square lattice of pixels with values in $\{-1,1\}$, and with periodic boundaries.
-A state of the system is then $x \in \{-1,1\}^{32 \times 32}$ and the target probability is defined as $\pi_\beta(x) \propto \exp(\beta \sum_{i\sim j} x_ix_j)$, where $i \sim j$ means that $x_i$ and $x_j$ are pixel values in neighbour sites.
+A state of the system is then $x \in \{-1,1\}^{32 \times 32}$, and the target probability is defined as $\pi_\beta(x) \propto \exp(\beta \sum_{i\sim j} x_ix_j)$, where $i \sim j$ means that $x_i$ and $x_j$ are pixel values in neighboring sites.
 This illustration uses the parallel tempering algorithm \citep[PT, see][]{swendsen1986replica} coupled with a single site Gibbs (SSG) updating.
-It is known that larger values of $\beta$ increase the dependence between neighbouring sites and this ``stickiness" leads to slow mixing of the SSG.
-The target of interest corresponds to $\beta_0=0.46$ and we use 12 chains, each targeting a target $\pi_\beta (x)$ with $\beta$ values equally spaced between $0.3$ and $\beta_0=0.46$.
-Figure \ref{fig:ising1-4k} shows the total variation bounds, the one provided by \eqref{eq:biswas} is shown in dashed black and the \eqref{newbound11} is in solid red.
+It is known that larger values of $\beta$ increase the dependence between neighboring sites, and that this ``stickiness" leads to slow mixing of the SSG.
+The target of interest corresponds to $\beta_0=0.46$ and we use 12 chains, each corresponding to a different $\pi_\beta (x)$, with $\beta$ values equally spaced between $0.3$ and $\beta_0=0.46$.
+Figure \ref{fig:ising1-4k} shows the total variation bounds, where that provided by \eqref{eq:biswas} is shown as a dashed line and that from \eqref{newbound11} is shown as a solid line.
 The bounds are derived for $1\le k <25,000$ and $L\in\{1000, 2000, 3000, 4000\}$.
-For smaller values of $L$ the patterns are similar but TV bounds are larger for smaller values of $k$.
-The new bound, \eqref{newbound11}, is computed from $Q=50$ parallel runs and is averaged over $20$ independent replicates, while \eqref{eq:biswas} is averaged over $1000$ independent replicates of a single coupled process.
+For smaller values of $L$, the patterns are similar, but TV bounds are larger for smaller values of $k$.
+The new bound, \eqref{newbound11}, is computed from $Q=50$ parallel runs, and is averaged over $20$ independent replicates, while \eqref{eq:biswas} is averaged over $1000$ independent replicates of a single coupled process.

-As in the previous example, the bound proposed here is smaller for relatively smaller values of $L$, but this happens mostly in the $k$-region where both bounds are vacuous.
-As $k$ increases the bound \eqref{eq:biswas} derived in \cite{biswas2019estimating} catches up to \eqref{newbound11}.
+Although the numerical results confirm that our new bound never exceeds the bound of \cite{biswas2019estimating}, unfortunately, in this case, the improvement from our bound is visible only when it is not needed, that is, when both bounds exceed one.
+Whereas this is a disappointment for our effort to improve the bound with a real gain, it is good news for practitioners, because the bound in \cite{biswas2019estimating} is a bit simpler to use.